szorfein/szorfein.github.io/_posts/2018-10-14-CTF-Ch4inRulz.md

    CVE-2010-3904
    Source: http://www.exploit-db.com/exploits/15285/
 ```
-If you have install the package `exploitdb` so it's easy:
+If you have install the package `exploitdb`, so it's easy:

     $ cp /usr/share/exploitdb/exploits/linux/local/15285.c ./